 If you are the Scrum Master of the team, it is your responsibility to search for warning signs.
-Although I provide just two examples there are many more warning signs that can help you to determine how courageous your team really is while providing their estimations.
+Although I provide just two examples, there are many more warning signs that can help you determine how courageous your team is while providing their estimations.

 Based on the warning signs revealed by your team, it’s your responsibility to coach your team on how to be more courageous and transparent to allow them to keep moving forward without instead their estimations are correct or not (I can assure you that it will improve per iteration).